TeuxDeux

 Is TeuxDeux free?

 The mobile apps for iOS and Android are free to use without a subscription.
 But then you only have access to the mobile version.
-If you also want to use the web version (and you probably do), you’ll need a paid subscription after the 7‑day trial period.
+If you also want to use the web version (and you probably do), then after the 7-day trial period you need a paid subscription.

 What happens to tasks I don’t check off?